Frederick Douglass: Edward Covey

 In 1833, Thomas Auld took Douglass back from Hugh ("[a]s a means of punishing Hugh," Douglass later wrote).
-Thomas sent Douglass to work for Edward Covey, a poor farmer who had a reputation as a "slave-breaker".
+Thomas sent Douglass to the Mount Misery plantation, where Edward Covey, a farmer who had a reputation as a "slave-breaker" tried to break Douglass's spirit.
 He whipped Douglass so frequently that his wounds had little time to heal.
 Douglass later said the frequent whippings broke his body, soul, and spirit.
 The 16-year-old Douglass finally rebelled against the beatings, however, and fought back.
 After Douglass won a physical confrontation, Covey never tried to beat him again.

 Recounting his beatings at Covey's farm in Narrative of the Life of Frederick Douglass, an American Slave, Douglass described himself as "a man transformed into a brute!"
 Still, Douglass came to see his physical fight with Covey as life-transforming, and he introduced the story in his autobiography as such: "You have seen how a man was made a slave; you shall see how a slave was made a man."

 Escape from slavery

+In 1835 Hugh Auld hired Douglass out to William Gardiner to be a ship caulker in his shipyard in Fell's Point, Baltimore.
+He suffered abuse by white workers who feared competition from slave labor.

 Douglass first tried to escape from Freeland, who had hired him from his owner, but was unsuccessful.
 In 1837, Douglass met and fell in love with Anna Murray, a free black woman in Baltimore about five years his senior.
 Her free status strengthened his belief in the possibility of gaining his own freedom.
 Murray encouraged him and supported his efforts by aid and money.